About Pelvic Organ Prolapse

-Pelvic organ prolapse is the bulging of one or more pelvic structures into the vagina and the vaginal opening.
+Pelvic organ prolapse is when one or more of the organs (uterus, bladder, or rectum) in the pelvic area slip from their normal position into the vagina.
 The vagina is surrounded by pelvic structures.
 The rectum is located beneath the vagina and the bladder rests above.
 The uterus, bowel, and the rest of the abdominal contents are behind.
 When the support of any one of these structures weakens, vaginal prolapse can occur.

 Prolapse is a result of childbirth, pelvic trauma, connective tissue disorders, straining during bowel movements, and the aging process.

 The most common symptoms are the sensation of pelvic pressure or heaviness, and a protrusion of tissue from the vagina, as if something is “falling out” of it.

 Diagnosis of prolapse is based upon the findings of a physical examination.
 Management is determined by both the severity of symptoms and the prolapse.
 Treatment may include observation, insertion of a pessary at the physicians office and vaginal or laparoscopic surgery.